Not all that long ago, customer support was pretty cut and dried. If people had a problem or a question, they typically had two routes to choose from:

 Take marketing as just one example.
 Marketing oversees many of the channels that can be used for support, such as social media.
 Research from Hootsuite found that 32% of organizations say it’s exclusively the marketing team that provides service through social and messaging apps.
 Those team members will also need to be trained on how to provide omnichannel support.

-In short, omnichannel isn’t just about unifying your customer journey and your technology — you need to unify your team too.
+In short, true omnichannel support isn’t just about unifying your customer journey and your technology — you need to unify your team too.

 3. Maintaining consistency

-With omnichannel support, customers expect a connected and cohesive experience.
-Yet, that level of consistency can be hard to guarantee (particularly when there are different agents or even entire teams involved).
+With or without omnichannel support, people expect a connected, cohesive, and seamless customer experience across multiple touchpoints.
+Yet, that level of consistency can be hard to guarantee on preferred channels (particularly when there are different agents or even entire teams involved).

 To fully support an omnichannel strategy, companies need to clearly outline: